Ahlfors-regular conformal dimension and energies of graph maps: Topological dynamics

 We first recall the notion of topologically cxc systems.
 To streamline our presentation, we specialize the setup of \cite{kmp:ph:cxci} to the case of self-covers.
 We next define positively expansive systems.
 Finally, we show that conclusions~\eqref{item:J-conn} and~\eqref{item:J-expansive} of Theorem~\ref{thm:lc} imply conclusion~(\ref{item:J-cxc}).

 Suppose $\cJ$ is a compact, connected, and locally-connected topological space, and $f\colon \cJ \to \cJ$ is a self-covering.
-A finite open cover $\cU_0$ of $\cJ$ by connected sets generates inductively a sequence of coverings $\cU_n, n \in \mathbb{N}$, via the recipe
+A finite open cover $\cU_0$ of $\cJ$ by connected sets inductively generates a sequence of coverings $\cU_n, n \in \mathbb{N}$, via the recipe

 Also set

 The \emph{mesh} of a covering of a metric space is the supremum of the diameters of its elements.